A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 Small Space Design, Step-by-Step overview, Infrastructure and Systems, Green Building, Contracts, Further Resources.

-Sunday, September 18th, 10am-4pm- ADU Tour: Attendees take a self-guided tour of 10+ ADUs in Portland at their own pace.
-This fall tour will contain a new set of ADUs throughout Portland, never featured on the ADU Tour before.
+Sunday, September 18th, 10am-4pm- ADU Tour: Attendees take a self-guided tour of 12 ADUs in Portland at their own pace.
+This tour contains a new set of ADUs throughout Portland, never featured on the ADU Tour before.

 This tour includes a 540 sq ft finely detailed garage conversion, a fully accessible ‘granny’ unit, an ADU above a craftsman bungalow garage, a high performance Earth Advantage Platinum rated ADU, an attached ADU addition used for a multi-generational family, an condoized ADU that is going on the market, and many more.
-Some pictures of the ADUs on this year’s tour are available here and much more information will be posted for attendees, starting on September 2nd.
+Some pictures of the ADUs on this year’s tour are available here and in this Oregonian article about the tour, and much more information about the ADUs featured is now available for attendees on the ADU Tour Page for Attendees.

-Biking: Each stop will have bike racks, and strongly encourage attendees to bike.
+Biking: Each ADU will have bike racks and we strongly encourage attendees to bike.
 If you plan on biking the whole route, it is 20 miles long.
 Two of the northern-most stops on tour add 8 miles to the route, so you can get to all but two of them on an 12 mile bike route.
-The bike friendly route map will be shared with tour registrants, and bike racks will be available at each location.
+The bike friendly route map is now available from the ADU Tour Page for Attendees.

 Don’t have a bike?
 Rent one from Portland’s new bike share program for only $12 for the whole day.